 2. Use Technology to Your Advantage.

 Our phones can be incredibly distracting.
 If you’re like most people, you regularly find yourself on your phone instead of getting work done.
 Keep yourself on track with a goal-setting app.
-There are many free apps on the market that will send reminders to your phone, so when you find yourself on your phone scrolling through the news or other photos, a notification will pop up in front of your face letting you know it’s time to study.
+There are many free apps on the market that will send reminders to your phone, so when you find yourself on your phone scrolling through the news or other photos, a notification will pop up letting you know it’s time to study.
 Alternatively, if self-motivation isn’t your strong suit, use peer motivation.
 There are apps you can find that keep you accountable to your goals by using peer motivation.
 Your friends can check in on you to see if you’ve completed your study session for the day, and remind you if you haven’t.

 If you’d really rather not look away from your phone, don’t worry, the Gleim CIA Review Course is mobile friendly.
 You can access study materials and thousands of review questions anywhere on any device.

 Keep in mind that the first few days of studying consistently will be the hardest.
 You’re developing a new habit, but using an app will help that habit stick.
 Once you’ve overcome the tough step of getting started, sitting down to study will get easier.
 Just get through one day at a time and you’ll get the momentum going.
-A body in motion tends to stay in motion, remember?
-So get that motion started.

 Give yourself a concrete record of your accomplishments.
 This could be a poster-board listing of the concepts in Part 1 with boxes you check off as you progress.
-It could also be a spreadsheet app on your phone that tracks your work.
+It could also be a spreadsheet app on your phone or a calendar that tracks your work.
 The point is to show yourself that you’re making progress through the material.
-Once you see that you have studied the majority of the concepts, you might feel inspired enough to power through and finish the rest of Part 1 a little early.
+Once you see that you have studied the majority of the concepts, you can feel inspired enough to power through and finish the rest of Part 1 a little early.
 When you have everything completed and checked off, take a moment to acknowledge your hard work and reflect on all you’ve learned.

 Choose A CIA Review Course to Help Achieve Your Goals